TERMS AND CONDITIONS OF THE PRINCE KŪHIŌ

 - Send written updates within 30 days of noted change

-- Submit current semester schedule within 30 days after the start of current semester (e.g., spring 2018 award will not be disbursed unless fall 2017 transcript and spring 2018 schedule is submitted)
+- Submit official course schedule for the current semester which clearly displays: Students name, school attending, current semester and full-time enrollment.
+Transcripts are also acceptable documents if they display the above information.
+Must be received within 30 days after the start of current semester (e.g., spring 2018 award will not be disbursed unless fall 2017 transcript and spring 2018 schedule are submitted)

 - E-mail updates, college transcripts, and inquiries to the email address: email@example.com